 The contents of the kits are constantly kept under review and sourcing of items particular to alcohol testing is a constant challenge.
-Expiry dates were added to kits in 2017 and regular recall of issued kits will be carried out over the lifetime of this strategy.
-Due to an increase in the requirement for drug testing in blood specimens a greater amount of blood kits will be provided compared to urine kits to meet demand.
+Regular recall of issued kits will be carried out over the lifetime of this strategy to take account of expiry dates.